Policy Statement

 CCTV

-CCTV units are not networked and the systems can only be accessed by the Venue Manager, Chief Executive, Deputy Chief Executive or law enforcement agencies.
+CCTV units are not networked, and the systems can only be accessed by the Head of Venues, Chief Executive, Deputy Chief Executive or law enforcement agencies.

 Email Security